 Friendship (Proverbs)

-As we get to the end of our series in the book of Proverbs, we've left one of the biggest themes for last: our relationships with other people.
-Jon McMurray spoke on anger a few weeks ago, and today we're going to continue that relational theme and talk about friendship.
+As we end our series on the book of Proverbs, we are focusing on the theme of our relationships with others.
+Jon McMurray spoke about anger a few weeks ago.
+Today, we will continue with the same theme and discuss friendship.

 One of the reasons I want to talk about friendship is because we are so conflicted about it.
 In his classic book The Four Loves, C.S.
 Lewis pointed out that if you want to talk about erotic love, you'll have a ready audience.
 Books and movies come out all the time about love.
 If you read the newspaper, you'll get gossip about which celebrity's in love with which other celebrity.
 But Lewis said, "Very few modern people think Friendship a love of comparable value or even a love at all."
 Nobody picks up a tabloid to read who's friends with whom.
 The modern world, Lewis says, ignores it.
 We admit that every person needs a few friends, but overall "it is something quite marginal; not a main course in life's banquet; a diversion; something that fills up the chinks of one's time."